TargetWoman - Directory Portal for Women

 Luminous Chromatotherapy is the method of sending colored luminous rays, obtained by a white light going through filters of specific wavelengths.
 These filters are perceived by the naked eye as colors.
 Luminous Chromotherapy works at curing pains caused by traumas.
 It also helps to improve memory, relieves anxiety, stress and depression.

-Molecular Chromotherapy uses the same wavelengths as the colored luminous chromotherapy but here the colored filters are not emanating from the light but from matter.
+Molecular Chromotherapy uses the same wavelengths as the colored luminous Chromotherapy but here the colored filters are not emanating from the light but from matter.
 Molecular Chromotherapy is used at two different level; one at the skin level: by local application through the use of ointments.
 The other is the oral way, either in liquid form or homeopathic grains.

 By observing the colors a person chooses or rejects, the therapist can learn a good deal about a subject's psychological state.
 For example, if a person selects darker colors, it suggests a need for rest and stress reduction.